learn-co-curriculum/phase-3-metaprogramming-custom-errors/README.md

 end
 ```

-Now we have a nice, informative, custom error message that will make it really clear to our users what went wrong, if they encounter this error.
+Now we have a nice, informative, custom error message that will make it really clear to our users what went wrong if they encounter this error.
 Now we're ready to implement our rescue.

 ### Step 2: Implementing the Rescue

 The basic pattern of error rescuing is as follows:

 ```ruby
 begin